-Do not confuse galangal (A. galangal and A. officinarum) with Boesnebergia rotunda (aka Chinese Ginger or Fingerroot) or Kaempferia galanga (aka Black Galangal or Sand Ginger), both also commonly called galangla, but which are in fact, two entirely different plants.
+Do not confuse galangal (A. galangal and A. officinarum) with Boesnebergia rotunda (aka Chinese Ginger or Fingerroot) or Kaempferia galanga (aka Black Galangal or Sand Ginger), both also commonly called galangal, but which are in fact, two entirely different plants.

-Galangal is often used in Indonesian, Chinese, and Asian cuisine for its mild spicy flavor.
-Its flavor is described as being between pepper and ginger.
+Galangal is often used in Indonesian, Chinese, and Asian cuisine for its mild spicy flavor, described as being between pepper and ginger.
 It is often cooked with lemongrass In Asia, young inflorescences and leaves are eaten raw in salads.
 Galangal oil is used to flavor French liqueurs and even some tobaccos.
 The large, ordinary, preserved ginger of China is actually A. galanga (greater galangal) and not common ginger (Zingiber officinale).
 The Russians use it to make a liqueur called “nastoika” and it is popular in Lithuania and Estonia.
-In India, the oil is valued for making perfume.
+In India, galangal oil is valued for making perfume.
 The powder has been used as a snuff for catarrh.
 The seeds of galangal are used as a breath freshener, digestive aid, and dental cleanser.

 Galangal has been shown in vitro to inhibit anthrax bacillus.
 The herb has antibacterial and antifungal properties that help treat food poisoning caused by staphylococcus, E. coli, listeria, salmonella, and clostridium.
-It has been found to even fight, amoxicillin-resistant E. coli and actually reverse the resistance some strains have to amoxicillin.
-Using galangal to cook shellfish, especially oysters, reduced the chance of contracting vibriosis, a bacteria that causes food poisoning in undercooked shellfish.
+It has been found to even fight amoxicillin-resistant E. coli and actually reverse the resistance some strains have to amoxicillin.
+Using galangal to cook shellfish, especially oysters, reduces the chance of contracting vibriosis, a bacteria that causes food poisoning in undercooked shellfish.

-The kaempferol compound found in galangal helps to reduce mastitis, inflammation of the nipple caused by breastfeeding.
+The kaempferol compound found in galangal helps to reduce mastitis (inflammation of the nipple caused by breastfeeding).

 Fresh (less than a year old) powdered herb is considered more convenient for making tinctures.

-Galangal can be blended with aloe to help counter the herbs potential laxative effects.
+Galangal can be blended with aloe to help counter the herb’s potential laxative effects.